What is a Customer Data Platform (CDP) and how does it enhance your marketing strategy?

 The CDP is the set of customer segments.

-Technically, a Customer Data Platform (CDP) is a parcel of standalone software that enables a unified persistent base From customers, and reachable by other systems.
+Technically, a Customer Data Platform (CDP for its acronym in English) is a standalone software package that enables a unified persistent customer database, and accessible by other systems.

-The CDP is a pre-built software package customized to the needs and characteristics of the business of each client.
+The CDP is a pre-built software package customized to the needs and characteristics of each client’s business.

-While technical resources are required to enable and maintain CDP, it must be simple, it must take data from different sources, and focus on its main role: delivering segments for campaigns.
-Its complexity must be low and not be at the level of a corporate datawarehouse.
+Although technical resources are required to enable and maintain the CDP, it should be simple, take data from different sources, and focus on its main role: delivering segments for campaigns.
+Its complexity should be low and not at the level of a corporate data warehouse.

-It is a persistent database and unifies individualized customer data.
+It is a persistent database that unifies customer data, individualized.

-It allows you to have a clear view of each one of them, taking information from different sources, persisting and crossing data to understand the behavior of that particular customer, over time.
-From open transactions or emails, to abandoned shopping carts in an e-commerce.
+It allows you to have a clear view of each one of them, taking information from different sources, persisting and cross-referencing data to understand the behavior of that particular customer over time.
+From transactions or opened emails to abandoned carts in e-commerce.
 This unified information allows you to improve customer targeting.

-The different systems used by the company must be able to access CDP data.
-Thus, you can carry out analysis, create segments and manage campaigns in a simple way by business users, without the need to involve the IT area to generate the segments.
+The different systems used by the company must be able to access the CDP data.
+Thus, you can perform analysis, create segments, and manage campaigns easily by business users, without the need to involve the IT area to generate the segments.

 What is not a CDP?